 The Portland Bureau of Transportation administers the on-street carpool parking program in order to improve access to the Central City and reduce the number of single-occupancy vehicles throughout the metropolitan area.
-Eligible carpoolers may purchase monthly permits.
-We are not accepting new applications at this time.
+Eligible carpoolers may purchase monthly permits to park within the designated carpool permit zones.

-Carpoolers must live outside the eligibility zone.
-Carpoolers must work or go to school within the district that they are carpooling to.
-See map of eligibility zone and districts here.
+Carpoolers must live outside the eligibility boundary and must work or go to school within the carpool permit zones.
+See map of boundary and permitted carpool area here.

-- Carpoolers may drop off members within the boundary before parking, but all carpool members must work or go to school in the area within the boundary.
+- Carpoolers may drop off members within the boundary before parking, but all carpool members must work or go to school in the area within the permitted carpool area.

 Carpool Parking Locations

-Carpool parking is available at the following SmartPark parking garages: SW 1st & Jefferson, SW 3rd & Alder, SW 10th & Yamhill, NW Naito & Davis, and O’Bryant square.
-For information on availability and pricing, contact SmartPark directly at SmartParkCarpool@parking.com or 503-790-9302.
+- SmartPark parking garages SW 1st & Jefferson, SW 3rd & Alder, SW 4th & Yamhill, SW 10th & Yamhill, and NW Naito & Davis.
+For information on availability and pricing, contact SmartPark directly at SmartParkCarpool@spplus.com or 503-790-9302 Extension 112.

 Parking is on a first-come first served basis.
 No spaces are reserved for individual carpools.